Parents, students, district decry baseball coach’s behavior. Coach responds. - KTVZ

 Click here for updates on this story

-OLATHE, Kansas (KCTV) — Olathe North High School’s head baseball coach was placed on administrative leave Friday and could be fired as soon as Monday because of comments to a player the night before that the district calls “totally unacceptable.”
+OLATHE, Kansas (KCTV, KSMO) — Olathe North High School’s head baseball coach was placed on administrative leave Friday and could be fired as soon as Monday because of comments to a player the night before that the district calls “totally unacceptable.”

 Olathe Public Schools announced the action against coach Pete Flood after the player’s father posted about the incident on Facebook, saying the athletes were in pre-game batting practice Thursday, and his son, who is Black, put on some music.